polkadot-developers/polkadot-docs/polkadot-protocol/protocol-operations/offchain-operations.md

 ```
 </div>

 Now, imagine the user initiates a request requiring a call to a longer running or non-deterministic external process like random number generation.
 If the external process can't be completed within the block execution time, the node can delegate the task to an off-chain worker.
-The off-chain worker will make the call to the external services, wait for the response, and send information back to the node once the task is complete.
-The node can then take the returned information and make any needed transaction and state changes during block execution.
+The off-chain worker will call the external services, wait for the response, and send information back to the node once the task is complete.
+The node can use this information to make any needed transaction and state changes during block execution.
 The communication flow using off-chain workers might look like this:

 <div class="mermaid">
 ``` mermaid